jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **_The capability of the Server itself (and the network it's on) is NOT the main determinant of the quality of a Jamulus session!_**

 Usually, problems are on the _Client_ side and should be fixed there.
 Have a look at the [Troubleshooting page](/wiki/Client-Troubleshooting) if needed.
-Various problems can arise when setting up Servers - especially when run on a low-bandwidth home connection.

-Therefore: Ensure you have enough bandwidth: Less than 5 players on a slower-speed home connection (eg 10 Mbit/s down and 1 Mbit/s up) are fine.
+However, various problems can also arise when setting up Servers - especially when run on a low-bandwidth home connection.
+It's usually fine to have less than 5 players on a slower-speed home connection (eg 10 Mbit/s down and 1 Mbit/s up).
 You can read more about network requirements at [different quality settings here](Server-Bandwidth).

 Consider using a cloud host, not your home internet connection, to get better ping times if you're having problems.

 ### General notes